msuscens/Kitty-Masters/README.md

     1 ETH into Account 1 from Account 13, since Account 1 will be used (by default) for the deployment(from which gas will need to be paid)

-18. Deploy to the Ropsten network, using truffle consile, ie.
+truffle18.
+Deploy to the Ropsten network, using truffle console, ie.
     $ truffle console --network ropsten
     truffle(ropsten)> migrate